valentinqu/adversarial_attack_toolbox/README.md

   The SPADE score ranges between 0 and 1, where 1 indicates that the model is robust and accurately learns the input-output structure, while values closer to 0 suggest the model might not be capturing the essential data structure.

 - **Privacy Assessment**: Evaluate model privacy using [SHAPr leakage metrics](https://arxiv.org/abs/2112.02230).
   A higher final SHAPr score for a training sample means it is more vulnerable to privacy attacks.
 The values range from 0 - 1.
+A higher value means a higher membership privacy risk.

 - **Data Poisoning**: Perform data poisoning attacks to evaluate model resilience against adversarial examples.
   The [Hidden Trigger Backdoor Attack Sleeper Agent](https://arxiv.org/pdf/2106.08970) is used for this.
 The default `class_source` is 0 (source class), and `class_target` is 1 (target class for misclassification).
 These values can be modified in `toolbox.py/class_source` and `toolbox.py/class_target`.